TheNexusAvenger/Nexus-LU-Launcher/README.md

 * Enable management of hosted servers, such as player permissions.
 * Enable advanced, configurable patches, such as modifying the client database.

+## Custom Download Location
+By default, Nexus LU Launcher will download files to a directory named `.nlul` in your user directory.
+This can be changed by setting `NLULHome` in your system's environment variables.
+See other guides on how to do this for your specific operating system.

 # Building
 Nexus LEGO Universe Launcher requires .NET 5.0 to be installed since it allows packaging as single files without the requirement of